-Services that are rendered in an IMD facility must be identified in the client's plan of care.
-Services that are not included in the client's plan of care are subject to recoupment.

-If the client has not been discharged from the IMD, the IMD provider is responsible for acute care services that are rendered to the client in an acute care facility, and claims that are submitted for these services will be denied as a duplicate service that has been paid to another provider.
+- [Revised] Services that are rendered in psychiatric facilities must be identified in the personcentered recovery plan of the person receiving services.
+Services that are not included in the personcentered recovery plan are subject to recoupment. - [Revised] Services that are rendered on the date of admission to and the date of discharge from a psychiatric facility may be reimbursed. - [Revised] If the person receiving services has not been discharged from a psychiatric facility, the facility is responsible for acute care services that are rendered to the person in an acute care facility.
+Claims that are submitted for these services will be denied as a duplicate service that has been paid to another provider.